-Other painters from this geographic region, the Spinifex people, have recorded the effect of the British nuclear testing in this country during the 1950’s in a somewhat similar manner to the way in which Watson expresses the history of the land in his own work.
-Grounded in his paintings are rockholes, mountain ranges, and creekbeds, however we see these transmitted in waves of light.
+Other painters from this geographic region, the Spinifex people, have recorded the effect of the British nuclear testing in this country during the 1950s in a somewhat similar manner to the way in which Watson expressed the history of the land in his own work.
+Grounded in his paintings are rockholes, mountain ranges, and creekbeds, however, we see these transmitted in waves of light.
 Many of his paintings are, in fact, evocative of nuclear shock waves, light waves, and explosions.
 They meet the dual demands of the contemporary Indigenous Australian art market in that they tend towards abstract expressionism while conforming to traditional practice through layering and ‘dotting’.
 Watson’s paintings seem to shift and shimmer out of description.
 His paintings have been described as ‘incandescent’, an interesting and revealing use of a term defined as 'shining or glowing with heat’.
-Particularly apt, because ‘hot’ is the term that, again and again, is used to describe the artist himself.
+Particularly apt, because ‘hot’ is the term that, again and again, was used to describe the artist himself.

 Tommy Watson’s prominence was ultimately cemented when, in 2006, he was commissioned to create a permanent installation in the new Musee du Quai Branly, in Paris.
 The piece he created, Wipu Rockhole, was made using baked enamel on stainless steel and converted into a ceiling mural.
 It presents a radical transposition in medium as a traditional painting embedded in architecture.

-152 x 244 cm
+102.0 x 112eah cm

-#14925 LOCATION: Bondi Beach
+#16612 LOCATION: Bondi Beach